 For a bank, classification of assets into different categories should be done taking into account credit weaknesses and the extent of dependence on collateral security for realization of dues.

-What is a standard asset?
+What is a Non-performing Asset (NPA)?

-Standard Asset is one which does not disclose any problems and which does not carry more than normal risk attached to the business.
+Standard Asset is one which does not disclose any problems, and which does not carry more than normal risk attached to the business.
 Such an asset should not be an NPA.

 A substandard asset would be one, which has remained NPA for a period less than or equal to 12 months.